yuhanx0728/pet-adoption-ml-model/README.md

 I built and trained a dense neural network on 15K animal profiles, each with 23 features, to predict adoption speed with an accuracy of 86%.
 We hope this model can help shelters improve pet profiles for faster adoptions and provide a numeric evaluation while developing online profiles for pets.

-This is a final project for the class AI for Social Good in CMU.
+This is part of the final project for the class AI for Social Good in CMU.

+# Tech stack

+Pytorch

 # Additional resources on this project
 [A paper](https://drive.google.com/file/d/1vL5rwdDraDe8Hc7mhgvdrehY8HNzSUi8/view?usp=sharing) I wrote with my team as part of this project